ironicbadger/pms-wiki/docs/03-installation/manual-install-ubuntu.md

     Due to some quirkiness in how Ubuntu server and desktop present drives under `/dev/disk/by-id` we recommend using the Ubuntu desktop variant.
 You can [disable the desktop services](https://linuxconfig.org/how-to-disable-enable-gui-on-boot-in-ubuntu-20-04-focal-fossa-linux-desktop) if system resources are at a premium.

-Remember with MergerFS you are able to safely mix and match filesystems and drive sizes which is part of it's real magic.
+Remember with mergerfs you are able to safely mix and match filesystems and drive sizes which is part of it's real magic.
 This means you don't have to stress too much about picking exactly the right filesystem up front because you aren't locked in.

 ### Identifying drives